Semiu/Semiu/README.md

 ### Hi there 👋!

 - 🔭 I’m currently working on automated detection of security vulnerabilities in program source code.
-- 🌱 I love working on data-intensive systems - data for insights, for artificial intelligence, for business or decision support.
+- 🌱 I love designing data-intensive systems - data for insights, for artificial intelligence, for business or decision support.
 You name it!
+- ⚡ I research the intresection of software engineering and machine learning, especially machine learning for software security.
 - 😄 Pronouns: He/Him